-Local Government Aid is intended to provide property tax relief to Minnesota cities.
+Local Government Aid was initiated in 1971 as part of the "Minnesota Miracle" and was intended to provide property tax relief to Minnesota cities.
 The state provides Local Government Aid to cities throughout Minnesota based on a "need/capacity" formula that compares each city's tax base to an estimated level of spending needs based on local conditions.
 Cities which will not have enough local revenue capacity to meet their spending needs under this formula receive Local Government Aid.

 For many years, LGA was adjusted each year based on inflationary growth.
-In 2003, the Governor and Legislature approved funding and formula changes that greatly reduced Saint Paul's aid.
-LGA dropped from \$76 million in certified aid in 2003 to \$53 million by 2005, a 30% funding cut over two years.
+In 2003, the Governor and Legislature approved changes to the funding formula and levels that greatly reduced St. Paul's LGA.
+Additionally, the Legislature enacted a mid-year LGA adjustment in 2003 to address the state budget shortfall that year.
+This adjustment reduced St. Paul's previously certified LGA funding by \$13 million.